Aliases for GLRA2 Gene

-GLRA2 (Glycine Receptor, Alpha 2) is a Protein Coding gene.
-Diseases associated with GLRA2 include dyscalculia and hyperekplexia.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include glycine binding and transmitter-gated ion channel activity.
-An important paralog of this gene is GABRR1.
+GLRA2 (Glycine Receptor Alpha 2) is a Protein Coding gene.
+Diseases associated with GLRA2 include Hyperekplexia and Rett Syndrome.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include extracellular ligand-gated ion channel activity and extracellularly glycine-gated chloride channel activity.
+An important paralog of this gene is GLRA3.

 UniProtKB/Swiss-Prot Summary for GLRA2 Gene